-- 1. A summary statement of compliance with each standard and each standard subpart, and the data and analyses required in the disclosures and forms.
+- 1. A statement of compliance with each standard and each standard subpart, and the data and analyses required in the disclosures and forms.
 For existing modeling organizations, the material shall be updated as appropriate to reflect compliance with the new or revised standards even though the modeling organization submitted this material as part of a determination of acceptability under the previous set of standards; - 2.
 A general description of any trade secret information, other than that required in the Trade Secret forms, that the modeling organization intends to present to the Professional Team and the Commission; - 3.
 Seven bound copies (duplexed) and a link emailed to SBA staff where all required documentation can be downloaded from a single ZIP file.
 Submission documentation shall be provided in the following manner: - a.
-Form M-1, Annual Occurrence Rates; Form M-3, Radius of Maximum Winds and Radii of Standard Wind Thresholds; Form V-2, Hurricane Mitigation Measures and Secondary Characteristics, Range of Changes in Damage; Form V-4, Differences in Hurricane Mitigation Measures and Secondary Characteristics; Form A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data), Form A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data); Form A-3A, 2004-Hurricane Season-Losses (2012 FHCF Exposure Data); Form A-4A, Hurricane Output Ranges (2012 FHCF Exposure Data); Form A-4B, Hurricane Output Ranges (2012 FHCF Exposure Data); Form A-5, Percentage Change in Hurricane Output Ranges (2012 FHCF Exposure Data); Form A-7, Percentage Change in Logical Relationship to Hurricane Risk; Form A-8A, Hurricane Probable Maximum Loss for Florida (2012 FHCF Exposure Data), and Form A-8B, Hurricane Probable Maximum Loss for Florida (2017 FHCF Exposure Data); shall be provided in Excel format; - b.
+Form M-1, Annual Occurrence Rates; Form M-3, Radius of Maximum Winds and Radii of Standard Wind Thresholds; Form V-2, Hurricane Mitigation Measures and Secondary Characteristics, Range of Changes in Damage; Form V-4, Differences in Hurricane Mitigation Measures and Secondary Characteristics; Form A-2, Base Hurricane Storm Set Statewide Hurricane Losses; Form A-3, Hurricane Losses; Form A-4, Hurricane Output Ranges; Form A-5, Percentage Change in Hurricane Output Ranges; Form A-7, Percentage Change in Logical Relationship to Hurricane Risk; and Form A-8, Hurricane Probable Maximum Loss for Florida; shall be provided in Excel format; - b.
 Form A-1, Zero Deductible Personal Residential Hurricane Loss Costs by ZIP Code, shall be provided in both Excel and PDF format; - c.
-Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, if required, shall be provided in ASCII and PDF format, if required;
+Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, if required, shall be provided in ASCII and PDF format; - d.
+Form V-3, Hurricane Mitigation Measures and Secondary Characteristics, Mean Damage Ratios and Hurricane Loss Costs (Trade Secret Item); Form V-5, Differences in Hurricane Mitigation Measures and Secondary Characteristics, Mean Damage Ratios and Hurricane Loss Costs (Trade Secret Item); and Form A-6, Logical Relationship to Hurricane Risk (Trade Secret Item); if not considered as Trade Secret, shall be provided in Excel format;

-- d.
-Form V-3, Hurricane Mitigation Measures and Secondary Characteristics, Mean Damage Ratios and Hurricane Loss Costs (Trade Secret Item); Form V-5, Differences in Hurricane Mitigation Measures and Secondary Characteristics, Mean Damage Ratios and Hurricane Loss Costs (Trade Secret Item); and Form A-6, Logical Relationship to Hurricane Risk (Trade Secret Item); if not considered as Trade Secret, shall be provided in Excel format; - d.e.
-The remaining portions of the submission shall be provided in PDF format; - e.f.
-All data file names shall include the abbreviated name of the modeling organization, the standards year, and the form name (when applicable); - f.g.
-The PDF submission files shall support highlighting and hyperlinking, and shall be bookmarked by standard, form, and sectionchapter;
+- e.
+The remaining portions of the submission shall be provided in PDF format; - f.
+All data file names shall include the abbreviated name of the modeling organization, the standards year, and the form name (when applicable); - g.
+The PDF submission files shall support highlighting and hyperlinking, and shall be bookmarked by standard, form, and chapter;